schneiderandre/ASCFlatUIColor/README.md

 ## License

-ASCFlatUIColors is available under the MIT license.
+ASCFlatUIColor is available under the MIT license.
 See the LICENSE file for more info.